/

 The survivor of a crime may be eligible for a U nonimmigrant visa if:

-5. and assists or is willing to assist law enforcement in the investigation and/or prosecution of the crime, and
+• The survivor was helpful, is helpful, or is willing to be helpful to law enforcement in the investigation and/or prosecution of the crime, and

-Admissibility: The survivor must also show that they are admissible to the United States, or that they qualify for a waiver using Form I-192, Application for Advance Permission to Enter as a Nonimmigrant.
-The need for this additional petition depends on the survivor’s immigration and criminal offense history.
+Admissibility: The application must also show that the victim is admissible to the United States, OR that they qualify for a waiver using Form I-192, Application for Advance Permission to Enter as a Nonimmigrant.
+The need for an I-192 Waiver petition depends on the victim’s immigration and criminal offense history.
 It must also be submitted for any beneficiaries who are inadmissible.

 What is a “Qualifying Criminal Activity?”